sensu/sensu-windows-powershell-checks/README.md

     check-windows-process.ps1

 SYNOPSIS
-    This plugin checks whether a User-inputted process is running or not.
+    This plugin checks whether a User-inputted process is running with too many or too few instances.

 SYNTAX
-    check-windows-process.ps1 [-ProcessName] <String> [<CommonParameters>]
+    check-windows-process.ps1 [-ProcessName] <String> [-WarnUnder <Int>] [-CritUnder <Int>] [-WarnOver <Int>] [-CritOver <Int>] [<CommonParameters>]

 ```

 #### Param 1: ProcessName
     Required.
 Name of user process to check

+#### Param 2:
+    Optional.
+Warn if matching process count is over specified amount.
+Set to 0 to disable

+#### Param 3: CritOver
+    Optional.
+Crit if matching process count is over specified amount.
+Set to 0 to disable

+#### Param 4: WarnUnder
+    Optional.
+Warn if matching process count is under specified amount.
+Set to 0 to disable

+#### Param 5: CritUnder
+    Optional.
+Crit if matching process count is under specified amount.
+Set to 0 to disable

 #### Asset command usage
 ```